flyteorg/flyteidl/protos/docs/admin/admin.rst

-.. _ref_flyteidl.admin.ExecutionStatus:
+.. _ref_flyteidl.admin.ExecutionStateChangeDetails:

-ExecutionStatus
+ExecutionStateChangeDetails
 ------------------------------------------------------------------

-.. csv-table:: ExecutionStatus type fields
+.. csv-table:: ExecutionStateChangeDetails type fields
    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "state", ":ref:`ref_flyteidl.admin.ExecutionStatus.ExecutionState`", "", ""
+   "state", ":ref:`ref_flyteidl.admin.ExecutionState`", "", "The state of the execution is used to control its visibility in the UI/CLI."
    "occurred_at", ":ref:`ref_google.protobuf.Timestamp`", "", "This timestamp represents when the state changed."
+   "principal", ":ref:`ref_string`", "", "Identifies the entity (if any) responsible for causing the state change of the execution"